nhatofo/udacity-cloud-devops/README.md

 AWS accout provisioned with, S3 bucket,  and IAM role with admin level access to connect a AWS.

-### Installing
-Use the etl.ipynd notebook to develop the ETL process for each of tables before completing running the  etl.py file to read data from S3, processes that data using Spark, and writes them back to S3.

 ### Running the tests
 Test by using the aws console to verify if the stack were created as expected.